Way of Life Literature

 It is obvious that many men of God of former times were more studious than the average preacher today, and wiser about the value of good books.

-For forty-three years, I have had the privilege of accessing a wealth of commentary and Bible study material and delighting as new thoughts swarm around me like twittering swallows!
+For forty-seven years, I have had the privilege of accessing a wealth of commentary and Bible study material and delighting as new thoughts swarm around me like twittering swallows!

 SOME TIPS FOR USING COMMENTARIES EFFECTIVELY

 At the same time, the Bible student must learn how to select the right commentaries and know how to weigh the teaching of every commentary.
 The wise Bible student will “prove all things; hold fast that which is good” (1 Thessalonians 5:21).
 This means that the better he knows how to rightly divide Scripture through diligent study and sound Bible education, the better he can test commentaries and every other form of Bible teaching.

 1. Commentaries must be judged by the Scriptures (Ac.
 17:11; 1 Co.
 14:29; 1 Th.
 5:21).